tw-in-js/twind/docs/plugins.md

 In the above example, the directive `scroll-snap` with no arguments with result in the CSS rule `{ scroll-snap-type: both }` being returned (the `DEFUALT` value from the theme).
 As you can see the `theme` that gets passed to plugins isn't an object but rather a function that takes a path and attempts to return a matching value from the theme.

-The rules determining the theme functions behaviour can be found in the [Tailwind documentation](https://tailwindcss.com/).
+The rules determining the theme functions behavior can be found in the [Tailwind documentation](https://tailwindcss.com/).

 ## Inline Plugin